 But what makes this interesting is that people chose to believe in a lot of things without much thought.

 For reasons that are best known to them, people are willing to accept explanations of agents and advisors at their face value.
 No questions asked.
 Even if they ask questions, they are not the right ones.

 If an agent is telling you that an MF will deliver 20% year on year for the next several years, wouldn’t it make sense for the agent himself to take a loan and invest in it?
 It sounds stupid but if the agent believes it’s so sure-shot, then why not?
 Put the money where your mouth is…

 That is what we need to be aware of.

 Our incentive lies in earning high returns.
 That is what we want to hear.
 And agents oblige us by telling us just that. 😉

 Want 20% annual average returns?
 Sure.
 Take it…

 Their (agent)’s incentive lies in selling as many policies and funds that he/she can.
 Their income (commission) depends on it.
-Higher the number of policies they sell, more they earn.
+The higher the number of policies they sell, the more they earn.
 Most of them have targets to achieve before the end of the financial year in March and hence, the Tsunami-like push to sell savings+investment products with amazing promises during that time.